dorna-robotics/blog/drawing/readme.md

 ### Image
 Find an image in SVG format or a file that can be edited in svg format.
 You can read into how the svg format works thanks to [MDN](https://developer.mozilla.org/en-US/docs/Web/SVG/Tutorial/Paths).
 ### Actions Needed to Run
-The line below allows you to connect to your dorna.
+The language we are commanding the robot in is Python.
+The line below allows you to connect to your Dorna 2.
+[For more information on the API](https://doc.dorna.ai/docs/api/python/manual/)
 ```python
 robot.connect("ip address", 443)
 ```